biocarl/til-biocarl/README.md

 	- `<img>` is the default case which needs to be provided in any case
 - How to deal with sizing?
 	- `width: 100%` would not be good because a image with intrinsic width smaller then the parent container width would be stretched and would not look good
-	- `max-width: 100%` does not force to stretch (image never breaks the boundaries of parent container) but also scales the image down if the intrinsic width of the image is higher.
+	- `max-width: 100%` does not force to stretch (image never breaks the boundaries of parent container) but also scales the image down if the intrinsic width of the image is higher (this approach is called fluid images)
 - How to make an image maintain the aspect ratio of the parent container (automatically crop it)?
 ```css
 img {